Chamal1120/dotfiles/README.md

 ```bash
 stow -D --target=$HOME foot zsh fsh hyprland hyprpanel rofi starship nvim tmux yazi bat electron-flags-wayland icons  # Remove all the symlinks you linked earlier
 ```
+## Community

+Click [here](https://discord.gg/PsxwFB4nJA) and hop onto my discord to talk about tech, vim, linux and all other degenerative stuff :-)

 ## Credits
 All credits and respect goes to all the authors and maintainers of the open source software I have used for this setup.